josidbobo/UpgradableProxies/README.md

-# Basic Sample Hardhat Project
+## Transparent Upgradeable Contracts Practice Project

-This project is an upgradable contracts practice project that describes the upgradability of a smart contract using the Transparent proxy system from openzeppelin.
+This project is an proxy contract, implementation practice project that describes the upgradability of a smart contract using the Transparent proxy system from openzeppelin.

-This project also demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 Try running some of the following tasks: